LithosDex/docs/lithos-overview.md

 Lithos generates sustainable revenue through:

-**Trading Fees**: Collected from all swaps across all pools **Partnership Revenue**: Integration fees and strategic collaborations **Foundry Launchpad**: Project onboarding and launch support services **Cross-Protocol Integrations**: Revenue sharing with ecosystem partners
+**Trading Fees**: Collected from all swaps across all pools **Foundation veNFT Positions**: Revenue earned from the foundation's locked veLITH holdings

-This revenue powers the **Ignition Program**, which buys LITH tokens on the open market and distributes them to veLITH holders, creating deflationary pressure and additional rewards for committed participants.
+This revenue powers the **Ignition Program**, which buys LITH tokens on the open market and distributes them to veLITH holders and lockers, creating deflationary pressure and additional rewards for committed participants.

 ---